 In this tutorial, we will learn how to add new stories to the JBehave project.
 The task looks simple, but there are several steps involved in adding a story to the project.
 We will learn some guidelines to follow while adding stories to the project.

-During long run of the project, the stories become numerous in number.
-It is advisable to group your stories into features and sub features.
+During the long run of the project, the stories become numerous in number.
+It is advisable to group your stories into features and sub-features.
 Follow the set criteria and standards when adding a new story.
 Use meta information to categorize the story adequately.

 Steps involved in adding a story

 Pull the latest code base from git.
 This reduces the changes of merge conflicts and git rebase nightmare.